 Department and Faculty

-Mayo Clinic in Florida's Division of Rheumatology focuses on providing state-of-the-art diagnosis and treatment of rheumatic diseases in a setting of active basic and clinical research, as well as education.
+The Division of Rheumatology at Mayo Clinic's campus in Jacksonville, Florida, focuses on providing state-of-the-art diagnosis and treatment of rheumatic diseases in a setting of active basic and clinical research, as well as education.
 Physicians see more than 10,000 people with rheumatic diseases each year.

 In addition to caring for patients in their clinical practices, faculty members involved in the Rheumatology Fellowship are committed to teaching and facilitating the growth of medical knowledge.
-Many of the faculty members have published and lectured extensively and are highly regarded in their field.
-During your training in this fellowship, you will have direct access to the rheumatology faculty at Mayo Clinic and at Shands Hospital at the University of Florida in Jacksonville.
+Many of the faculty members have published and lectured extensively and are highly regarded in their fields.
+During your training in this fellowship, you have direct access to the rheumatology faculty at Mayo Clinic and at Shands Hospital at the University of Florida in Jacksonville.

 Many prominent professors visit Mayo Clinic each year.
-They present their work during noon and morning lectures and participate in hospital rounds.
-You will be encouraged to take full advantage of these opportunities.
+They present their work during lectures and participate in hospital rounds.
+You are encouraged to take full advantage of these opportunities.